-Tired of spending $300 or more a year for pest control?
-You can take that price down to around $10 or $15 a year by doing it yourself with professional-grade supplies!
+Tired of spending $300 or more a year on pest control?
+You can cut that price by two-thirds by doing it yourself with professional-grade supplies.

 Nobody likes to have bugs around the house.
 Ants, spiders and roaches just have a way of making your skin crawl.